rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.4.md

     1. `grails.plugin.databasemigration.updateOnStart=false`
 1. Start Rundeck 3.4.0
 1. Once Rundeck is fully started, Shutdown Rundeck 3.4.0
-1. Remove the previously added settings from rundeck-config.properties.
+1. Remove the previously added `dataSource.dbCreate=update` setting from rundeck-config.properties.
+1. Change the `grails.plugin.databasemigration.updateOnStart` setting to `=true`.
 1. Restart Rundeck 3.4.0.
 Once initialization is complete, Rundeck is ready for use

 _Upgrading from to Rundeck 3.4.0 from previous Rundeck Version >= 3.3.5_